A Survey of Knowledge Tracing: Models, Variants, and Applications: Fundamental Knowledge Tracing Models

 \subsubsection{Deep Knowledge Tracing}

-Deep knowledge tracing (DKT), which is the first approach to introduce deep learning into knowledge tracing \citep{piech2015deep}, utilizes recurrent neural networks (RNNs) \citep{williams1989learning} to model the students' knowledge states.
-DKT applies RNNs to process the input sequence of learning interactions over time, maintaining a hidden state that implicitly contains information about the history of all past elements of the sequence.
-The hidden state evolves based on both the previous knowledge state and the present input learning interaction \citep{piech2015deep}.
-DKT provides a high-dimensional and continuous representation of the knowledge state, making them better able to model the complex learning process.
-Generally, RNNs' variant long short-term memory (LSTM) networks \citep{hochreiter1997long} are more commonly used in the implementation of DKT, which is made more powerful through considering forgetting.
+Deep Knowledge Tracing (DKT) is the pioneering approach that introduces deep learning {to complete the KT task.
+DKT employs Recurrent Neural Networks (RNNs) \citep{williams1989learning} to process the input sequence of learning interactions over time,} maintaining a hidden state that implicitly contains information about the history of all past elements of the sequence.
+This hidden state evolves based on both the previous knowledge state and the present input learning interaction \citep{piech2015deep}.
+DKT provides a high-dimensional and continuous representation of the knowledge state, enabling it to more effectively model the complex learning process.
+Typically, RNNs' variant, the Long Short-Term Memory (LSTM) networks \citep{hochreiter1997long}, are more frequently used in the implementation of DKT, which is further strengthened by considering forgetting.

 Fig. \ref{fdkt} illustrates the process of deep knowledge tracing.
 In DKT, exercises are represented by their contained KCs.
-For datasets with different number of KCs, DKT applies two different methods to convert students' learning interactions $\bm{X} = \{(e_1, a_1), (e_2, a_2), ..., (e_t, a_t), ..., (e_N, a_N)\}$ into a sequence of fixed-length input vectors.
+For datasets with different numbers of KCs, DKT applies two different methods to convert students' learning interactions $\bm{X} = \{(e_1, a_1), (e_2, a_2), ..., (e_t, a_t), ..., (e_N, a_N)\}$ into a sequence of fixed-length input vectors.
 More specifically, for datasets with a small number $K$ of unique KCs, $\bm{x}_t \in \{0,1\}^{2K}$ is set as a one-hot embedding, where $ \bm{x}_t^k = 1 $ if the answer $a_t$ of the exercise with KC $k$ was correct or $\bm{x}_t^{k + K} = 1$ if the answer was incorrect.
-For datasets with a large number of unique KCs, one-hot embeddings are too sparse; therefore, DKT sets each input vector $\bm{x}_t$ to a corresponding random vector, then takes the embedded learning sequence as the input of RNNs and applies a linear mapping and activation function to the output hidden states to obtain the knowledge state of students: where $\sigma$ is the sigmoid function, $tanh$ is the activation function, $\bm{W}_{hs}$ is the input weight parameter, $\bm{W}_{hh}$ is the recurrent weight parameter, $\bm{W}_{yh}$ is the readout weight parameter, $\bm{b}_h$ and $\bm{b}_y$ are the bias terms, respectively.
+For datasets with a large number of unique KCs, one-hot embeddings are considered too sparse.
+Therefore, DKT assigns each input vector $\bm{x}_t$ to a corresponding random vector, and then uses the embedded learning sequence as the input of RNNs.
+A linear mapping and activation function are then applied to the output hidden states to obtain the knowledge state of students: where $tanh$ is the activation function, $\bm{W}_{hs}$ is the input weights, $\bm{W}_{hh}$ is the recurrent weights, $\bm{W}_{yh}$ is the readout weights, and $\bm{b}_h$ and $\bm{b}_y$ are the bias terms.